NASA recommends adding house plants to your home environment to help clean the air and overall improve indoor air quality.

 This plant is subject to root rot if over-watered.

-Best Plant Qualities: Snake Plant has beautiful, sword-shaped leaves, and is very hard to kill.
+Best Plant Qualities: Snake Plants have beautiful, sword-shaped leaves, and is very hard to kill.

 Scientific Name: Sansevieria trifasciata ‘Laurentii’